Switchbot-Nova/Switchbot-Switches/README.md

 Repo containing all switches in switchbot

+### IMPORTANT
+Switchbot no longer uses RegEx so this is no longer required to be in your json file

 ## Contribution Guide
 To contribute to this project take a look at the `/switches` directory and open a Pull Request with suggested changes.